 Nets brining Lin back into the fold, slowly

 Jeremy Lin is back.
 The Nets point guard played 20 minutes against the Rockets on Dec.
 12, his first game since Nov.
 2 after straining his left hamstring.
 He scored 10 points with seven assists and three rebounds.
 Lin sat out the next game because of back stiffness and suited up Friday against the Magic.
 Lin posted 17 points, three boards and three dimes in another 20 minutes.
 The Nets are awaiting his return to the starting lineup. - By Jessica Camerato

 Lakers' Nance apologizes for posterizing Lopez

 After a torrid start, the Lakers these days are finding the going rough and highlights few and far between.
 Thankfully, they still have Larry Nance Jr. to deliver.

-The 6-9 forward making a name for himself as one of the league’s most devastating dunkers, recently put yet another big man on a poster, driving at Brooklyn’s Brook Lopez and throwing down a nasty slam.
+The 6-9 forward is making a name for himself as one of the league’s most devastating dunkers, recently putting yet another big man on a poster, driving at Brooklyn’s Brook Lopez and throwing down a nasty slam.

 So nasty that even the Nets’ bench had a demonstrative reaction.

 So nasty that Nance actually apologized to Lopez.

 Nance told reporters he was “hoping it would give us a little bit of adrenaline and light a fire under us.”